Obscene Phone Calls

 Etymology and early sexology

-The coining of the specific compound telephone scatologia is not precisely documented, but its component parts are old.
+The compound telephone scatologia is usually credited to the sexologist John Money, who used it in the 1970s; a scholarly onomasiological and historical note by Janssen (2018) traces how the label settled into the clinical literature.
+Its parts are much older.
 The element scatologia derives from the Greek skat- ("dung, filth") and -logia ("discourse, speech"): literally "foul speech."
 Late-19th-century sexology already catalogued arousal tied to verbal obscenity and to anonymous, intrusive sexual conduct: Richard von Krafft-Ebing's Psychopathia Sexualis (1886) described related exhibitionistic and intrusive behaviours, and Havelock Ellis discussed verbal and exhibitionistic impulses in his Studies in the Psychology of Sex.
 The behaviour could only become a recognisable social problem once the household telephone was widespread in the 20th century, supplying exactly the anonymity and physical distance the pattern exploits.

 Courtship-disorder theory

 The most influential modern framing comes from the Czech-Canadian sexologist Kurt Freund (1914–1996).
-In Freund, Scher & Hucker (1983), "The courtship disorders," Archives of Sexual Behavior, he proposed that several paraphilias represent distortions of a normal four-phase human courtship sequence.
+In Freund, Scher & Hucker (1983), "The courtship disorders," Archives of Sexual Behavior 12:369-379, he proposed that several paraphilias represent distortions of a normal four-phase human courtship sequence.
 In this model the phases and their disorders are:

 - Search / locating a partner → voyeurism